anitakumarijena/anitakumarijena/README.md

-- 🔭 I’m currently working on a Stock Algorithm Project
 - 🌱 I’m currently learning knime and computer vision
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to dance and learning new technologies